thewmh/wizardunicorn.ninja/frontend-masters/web-performance-webpack.md

     });
 });

-{% endhighlight %}
+{%- endhighlight -%}

 Walking through the above code, we are first importing `Listener`, then assigning a function that returns a dynamic import statement and a path to a module.
 Finally, when an event occurs, the above code is returning a promise that will, on promise fulfillment, perform the functionality.
-In the [Webpack 4 Fundamentals workshop]({% link frontend-masters/webpack-4-fundamentals.md %}) [see the bottom of the page, "Q&A Section"], this was shown when clicking on a button and then loading the footer code.
+In the [Webpack 4 Fundamentals workshop]({%- link frontend-masters/webpack-4-fundamentals.md -%}) [see the bottom of the page, "Q&A Section"], this was shown when clicking on a button and then loading the footer code.
 If you are lazy... here's the code example:

-{% highlight javascript %}
+{%- highlight javascript -%}

 // from index.js in the workshop repo
 //..